zacharyy/GraphicsGroupProjects/README.md

 ## PA7: Solar System
 This is a simulation of the Solar System made by using the knowlege gained from previous projects.
 To run this project ```cd PA7``` then follow the instructions in the README.md.

+## PA8: Bullet
+This is a simulation of a board, cylinder, cube, and sphere in which the cube can be moved with user input and can push the sphere which will bounce off the cylinder and the walls of the board.
+To run this project ```cd PA8``` then follow the instructions in the README.md.